awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 In this particular problem, we are attempting to find such a subsequence which is ***increasing***, i.e., wherein each element is strictly larger than the previous.
   * In the case of $5, 7, 3$ , this is *not* an increasing subsequence, because $3 < 7$ .
-  * However, representative increasing subsequences includes $4, 9, 10$ .
+  * However, a representative increasing subsequence includes $4, 9, 10$ .
   * Conversely, $4, 4, 8, 9$ is also *not* a permissible subsequence under this definition, because it is not *strictly* increasing (i.e., $4 = 4$ ).

 With these definitions in mind, to reiterate, the ***goal*** is to find the ***longest*** such increasing subsequence for the input array.
 Correspondingly, in this particular example, the longest increasing subsequence (LIS) is: